JBraunsmaJr/PDFLib/Readme.md

 Google suggests using Puppeteer, or websockets.
 However, I suspect using a named pipe (linux only) will be sufficient.

-The `--remote-debugging-pipe` flag leverages file descriptors 3 (Standard in/out), and 4.
+The `--remote-debugging-pipe` flag leverages file descriptors 3 (Standard in/out), and 4. .NET only supports 0, 1, and 2.
+So we have to redirect things.

 ## Base64